BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/README.md

 ### Database

-Theese databases are used in the construction and analysis of the catalogue.
+These databases are used in the construction and analysis of the catalogue.

 | **Database** | **Availability** |
 | :---: | :---: |